Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 * Created a working working workflow for the practice project
 * Solved the question but my profit is still out of range so im going to revisit the formula i'm using

+## Day 20 (14/02/2021)

+* Celebrating completing a third of the challenge!!
+* Finally figured out the correct formula for calculating profit.
+Lets move forward!!
+* Happy Valentine's day